 Vacant or “Unimproved” land has no address or “situs” location and “Improved” properties may bear a street address.
 For your information, maps showing the general location or dimension of all parcels for sale may be purchased through the Office of the Assessor.
 For map questions only, please contact the Assessor at (714) 834-2727.

-Payment must be made in cash or cashier’s checks made payable to the County of Orange.
-No other forms of payment are accepted, including personal checks, money orders or traveler’s checks or credit cards.
+Payment must be made in cash (US currency only limited to $10,000) or a state or federally chartered bank-issued cashiers check made payable to the County of Orange.
+No other forms of payment are accepted, including personal checks, money orders, business checks, traveler’s checks or credit cards.
 You must have the required payment in proper form with you before you bid on any property at the tax sale.
 Payment must be made immediately upon being awarded the successful bid.

 All successful bids must be paid in full.
 Immediately after the bid is declared successful, the purchaser must go directly to the cashier to make payment.
-All payments must be in one of the accepted forms of payment: cash (U.S. currency) or cashiers check (payable to the County of Orange).
+All payments must be in the form of cash (US currency only limited to $10,000) or a state or federally chartered bank-issued cashiers check (payable to the County of Orange).
 No other forms of payment will be accepted.
 The deposit will be applied to the final bid purchase price.
+If there is an overpayment of the final amount due, a refund will be made by the Auditor-Controller.

-The successful bidder may take possession of a property after making payment in full and after the Tax Deed to Purchaser has been recorded.
-Tax deeds are generally recorded within four weeks of the sale.
+The successful bidder may take possession of a property after making payment in full and after the Tax Deed to Purchaser has been recorded, which is generally within a few days of the tax auction.

 State law requires that the minimum bid on a tax-defaulted parcel offered at a public auction for the first time be no less than the total amount necessary to pay all of the delinquent taxes on the parcel plus the costs of conducting the sale.
 In addition, the winning bidder will be also required to pay a Documentary Transfer of $.55 per $500 of sales price.